hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-volume-snapshots-on-a-kubernetes-cluster-in-hpe-greenlake-for-private-cloud-enterprise.md

-A CSI driver for K8s is a plugin that allows K8s to access different types of storage systems, such as Azure Disks, AWS EBS, and HPE Storage, etc. HPE CSI driver for K8s is one of those CSI driver plugins that follows the K8s CSI specification and enables K8s to use various HPE storage systems, such as Nimble Storage, 3PAR and Primera.
+A CSI driver for K8s is a plugin that allows K8s to access different types of storage systems, such as *Azure Disks*, *AWS EBS*, and *HPE Storage*, etc. HPE CSI driver for K8s is one of those CSI driver plugins that follows the K8s CSI specification and enables K8s to use various HPE storage systems, such as *Nimble Storage*, *3PAR* and *Primera*.

-As part of K8s cluster provisioning in HPE GreenLake for Private Cloud Enterprise, HPE CSI driver for K8s has been installed on the cluster.
+As part of K8s cluster provisioning in HPE GreenLake for Private Cloud Enterprise, HPE CSI driver for K8s has been installed in the cluster.
 The installation consists of two components, a _controller_ component and a _per-node_ component.

 1. The controller component is deployed as a *Deployment* on any node in the K8s cluster.
 It implements the CSI Controller service and a list of sidecar containers, such as _external-provisioner_, _external-attacher_, _external-snapshotter_, and _external-resizer_, etc. These controller sidecar containers typically interact with K8s objects, make calls to the driver’s CSI Controller service, manage K8s events and make the appropriate calls to the CSI driver.